thenadz/document-gallery/readme.txt

 = 1.3 =

-* **New Feature:** It is now possible to filter the HTML produced to represent each individual icon, making it possible to add extra attributes and other modifications on the fly as documents are generated.
-This will probably only be of use to developers and people who don't mind getting their hands dirty.
+* **New Feature:** It is now possible to filter the HTML produced to represent each individual icon, making it possible to add extra attributes and other modifications on the fly as document icons are generated.
+This will probably only be of use to developers and people who don't mind getting their hands dirty. *(See bottom **Installation** tab for more details.)*
 * **Enhancement:** There have been a lot of optimizations to the underlying plugin code to make it run more efficiently and be easier to read, if you are so inclined.
+* **Enhancement:** Changed how images, when included within the gallery, are generated so that the format of the icon returned now matches the rest of the icons.

 = 1.2.1 =